oaoren/Mask_RCNN/README.md

-This fork of Matterports Mask_RCNN contains an example to detect and segment pigs along with heads and tail regions.
+This fork of Matterports Mask_RCNN contains an example (digipig/pigs_shapes) to detect and segment pigs along with heads and tail regions.
+The project is based on the /samples/shapes example.

+prerequisites:
+* python
+* conda
+additional_prerequisites_training:
+* Nvidia GPU(s)
+* CUDA

+Setup:
+* Clone the repo
+* Place the model (.h5) file in the parent directory of this repo
+* Make sure the "model_path" variable is correct
+* Place the "data" folder in the parent directory of this repo
+* Make sure the "DATA_DIR" variable is correct
+* run 'conda env create -f environment.yml' to create conda environment
+* run 'conda activate nmbu37' to activate the environment
+* run 'jupyter notebook'
+* browse project under /digipig/pig_shapes/01_train_evaluate_pigs_heads_tails_model.ipynb

 Example of annotated data:
 ![Pig annotations example](assets/pig_ann.png)